Safe sleep

 - Do not let your baby get too hot during sleep.

-- Get your baby routine vaccinations and health checkups.
+- Your baby should receive routine vaccinations and regular health checkups.

-- Only do tummy time when baby is awake and you are watching closely.
+- Tummy time is important, but only when baby is awake and you are watching closely.

 Remember tummy time